 Table of Contents

-Hi, I’m Angela Cairns, Women’s Fiction writer and broadcaster.
+Hi, I’m Angela Cairns, #1 Amazon bestselling Women’s Fiction writer, BBC guest broadcaster and writing coach.
 Also Physiotherapist and Clinic Director for nearly forty years.

-My three novels in the Ellie Rose series and a prequel novella; Paradise, Touch, Dilemma and Bloom are contemporary, set around a holistic physiotherapy clinic and follow the lives, loves and careers of Ellie and her friends.
+My three novels in the Ellie Rose series, Touch, Dilemma and Bloom are contemporary, set around a holistic physiotherapy clinic and follow the lives, loves and careers of Ellie and her friends.
+They examine poignant issues in a sensitive way and always offer hope.
+The prequel novella to the series Paradise, is free to download when you sign up to my newsletter

 I’ve been writing and broadcasting as a physiotherapist for the BBC for over twenty years.